Japatius/QT-contactlist/README.md

 # QT-contactlist
-Contactlist that contains CRUD functions for remote API, and local SQLITE database.
+A contact list application that contains CRUD functions for remote API, and local SQLITE database.